julian-swart/big_rock/README.md

 - Boats can choose 4 of the 6 days to fish

-- Entry Fee is $25,000 to be entered into all categories (some boats to enter into all categories)
+- Entry Fee is $25,000 to be entered into all categories (some boats don't enter into all categories)

 - 184 sportfishing boats entered this year